metamath/lamp-guide/docs/11/index.md

   if it's a provable statement (a statement to be proven), "**H**" if the statement is a hypothesis, or
   "**G**" if the statement is a goal (a special kind of provable statement).
-  Typically all hypothesis are listed first and the goal is shown last. for the proved step (if any).
+  Typically all hypotheses are listed first and the goal is shown last. for the proved step (if any).
   Use click to reveal the justification (if it's hidden).
   Use long-click to change (edit) the step type.